apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 This will allow users who identify with role `test-admin-role` to administer the configuration for the tenant `test` which will only be allowed to use the cluster `us-west`.
 From now on, this tenant will be able to self-manage its resources.

-Once a tenant has been created, you will need to create {% popover namespaces %} for topics within that tenant.
+Once a tenant has been created, you will need to create [namespaces](reference-terminology.md#namespace) for topics within that tenant.

 The first step is to create a namespace.
 A namespace is an administrative unit that can contain many topics.
 A common practice is to create a namespace for each different use case from a single tenant.